 Pupil headsets hold two cameras.
 One camera tracks and records your eye movements, and another camera records your field of view.
 Pupil headsets are lightweight and compatible with most modern computers with 2 USB ports.

-Pupil headsets currently come in two flavors - Pupil and Pupil Pro.
+Pupil headsets currently come in two models - Pupil and Pupil Pro.

 |Description||This is the "bare" version, with uncovered cameras and 720p World camera.

 It is intended for individuals that want to experiment and use Pupil for their projects.

 |Pupil Pro is the next step up from Pupil.
 It has upgraded Eye and World Cameras, improved cable management, and fully enclosed cameras.|

 |Eye Camera||Maximum Resolution - 640x360 @ 30fpsInfrared camera with IR Filter||Maximum Resolution - 640x480 @ 30fpsInfrared camera with IR FilterAdjustable Camera Arm.Detailed Specs|

 |World Camera||Maximum Resolution - 1280x720 @ 30fpsView Angle 68 degrees||Maximum Resolution - 1920x1080 @ 30 fpsCarl-Zeiss OpticsView Angle 90 degrees|

 |Connection||USB||USB with improved cable management|